 What do I need to do to validate my domain?

-Please note: before proceeding, you’ll need to make sure that your domain isn’t locked or has the Domain Ownership Protection service enabled.
-For details on how to do this, please read our Support articles:
+Please note: before proceeding, you’ll need to make sure that your domain isn’t locked.
+In addition to this, if you have an older version of our Domain Ownership Protection service (purchased before August 2023) in place on your domain, you may need to disable this service.
+For details on how to do this, please read the following articles:

-This will then show you whether or not your domain has been verified.
+This will take you to the overview page for your chosen domain.
+From here, you can see whether or not your domain has been verified.

 If your domain has already been verified, you will see confirmation of the verification.